-After the worst rout in stocks in more than two years on Monday and a steady market decline since mid-July, it's hard not to feel edgy.
+The worst rout in stocks since 2011 makes it hard not to feel edgy.
 But the best investment strategy is to sit tight, financial experts say.

-“It’s important to not push the panic button,” says Greg McBride, CFA, senior financial analyst at Bankrate.com.
+“It’s important to not push the panic button,” says Greg McBride, chief financial analyst at Bankrate.com.
 “To panic and sell guarantees nothing more than locking in those declines.”

 Here’s some grounding.
-Traditionally, a bear market occurs when several broad market indexes are down by at least 20 percent over a two-month period.
-So far, the Dow Jones Industrial Average has fallen 7.3 percent since June 9 and the S&P 500 is off by 9 percent.
+Traditionally, a bear market occurs when several broad market indexes are down by at least 20% over a 2-month period.
+During the 3rd week in August, the Dow Jones Industrial Average fell nearly 10%, while the S&P 500 was off 6%.

 7 investment strategies

 Go to Las Vegas to gamble.
-Otherwise, stick to these seven money strategies during a market retreat or rally:
+Otherwise, stick to these 7 money strategies during a market retreat or rally:

 - Don’t treat your money as a lump sum.
 Divide and earmark it for certain goals.